 Oh, and chocolate chips.
 Which you can leave out if you want.

-The best part about this healthy high protein French toast is that it is totally customizable to whatever diet you follow!
+The best part about this healthy high protein French toast is that it is totally customisable to whatever diet you follow!

 Typically, French toast is made with a really thick and buttery bread like Challah or Brioche.
 You could TOTALLY use those kinds in this French toast, if you wanted to make it a little more decadent for a Saturday morning brunch!

-But, since this one is a little better-for-you, I like to use a hearty, thick whole wheat bread (since I am not 100% gluten free!)
+But, since this one is a better-for-you/ healthier recipe, I like to use a hearty, thick whole wheat bread (since I am not 100% gluten free!)
 But, like I said before, the best part is that you can do YOU with this little breakfast situation.

 Other Recipes You Might Like: